spatie/laravel-partialcache/README.md

 - `partialcache.enabled`: Fully enable or disable the cache.
 Defaults to `true`.
 - `partialcache.directive`: The name of the blade directive to register.
 Defaults to `cache`.
 - `partialcache.key`: The base key that used for cache entries.
 Defaults to `partialcache`.
+- `partialcache.duration`: The default cache duration in minutes, set `null` to remember forever.
+Defaults to `null`.

 ## Change log